-The Compensation Committee of the Board has responsibility for overseeing all compensation arrangements affecting executive officers.
-The Committee's duties include approving salaries, setting incentive compensation and bonus targets and administering all compensation plans.
+The Compensation Committee of the Board of Directors has responsibility for overseeing all compensation arrangements affecting executive officers.
+The Committee's duties include reviewing and approving officers' salaries, setting incentive compensation and bonus targets and administering the bonus, incentive compensation and stock option plans.
+The Committee advises and consults with management regarding benefits and significant compensation policies and practices.
+This Committee also considers nominations of candidates for officer positions.